fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/receipt-sequences-creation.md

 In this chapter, we will describe how to connect those single receipts to receipt sequences to integrate complex business cases.

-## Referencing previous receipts within a queue
+## Referencing previous actions within a queue

 #### Use case examples